johnyk87/domain-driven-design/README.md

 - **Assertions should be included in other model representations**, not just in code.
 - Assertions should be **based on the state of the inputs and outputs**, not on the procedure itself.
 - Some programming languages may support assertions natively, but others may require unit tests to enforce those assertions (or at least try to check that they hold true).
-- The value in assertions come from the fact that **they are great at detecting awkward semantics**.
+- The value in assertions comes from the fact that **they are great at detecting awkward semantics**.
   - For instance, an operation that infers moving things from one place to another, but where the source is never actually updated to reflect that the content has moved.
   - These are usually signs that the model is not aligned with the expected behavior of a procedure, and may need some changes.